tamouse/resume/source/_career_manifesto.html.md

 Senior / Staff Software Engineer

 - full time direct hire
-- not a leadership role, but senior individual contributor that can lead by example and mentoring others
+- not a management role, but technical leadership engineering role that can lead by example and mentoring others
 - I love helping people level up

 ## desired outcomes

-**Primary:** seeking a culture that is supportive of learning, sharing knowledge, skills, product info, and discussions to promote mutual and systemic growth in ability to deliver the product
+**Primary 1:** seeking a culture that is supportive of learning, sharing knowledge, skills, product info, and discussions to promote mutual and systemic growth in ability to deliver the product

-**Secondary:** seeking a company that promotes the idea that people can bring however much of themselves  to what they do without feeling squashed, marginalized, or abused.
+**Primary 2:** seeking a company that promotes the idea that people can bring however much of themselves  to what they do without feeling squashed, marginalized, or abused.

 - Along with this, the company actively reaches out to the employees and communities within which it exists to proactively ensure no harm comes to the most vulnerable and all people can see representation across the business.